aiwithaftab/Agentic-AI-Development-Journey/README.md

 ---

 ## 🔍 About this repo
 This repo documents my **daily journey building AI Agents & agentic systems** using **Generative AI, Python, and practical infra**.
-Every day I upload a folder named `day-YYYY-MM-DD` containing code, notes, datasets, and short demos.
+Every day I upload a folder containing code, notes, datasets, and short demos.

 This README is designed to be visually attractive on GitHub using a lightweight animated SVG (no external JS).
 Save the SVG in `/assets/agent-journey.svg` to see the animation.